Frequently asked questions

 How can my organisation comply with the PDP Act?

 - Ensuring that the organisation takes reasonable steps to provide individuals with a collection notice each time personal information is collected from them.
 This is a requirement under IPP 1.3.
-For more information about collection notices, see Privacy policies and collection notices.
+For more information about collection notices, see Privacy policies and collection notices, or the Guidelines chapter for IPP 1.

 - Ensuring that personal information is stored and handled securely.
 Security is an important part of good privacy, reflected in IPP 4.
 This includes taking steps to implement physical security, ICT security, personnel security, and information security practices.
-More information on the steps organisations can take to instil good security can be found in the document Guidelines to protecting the security of personal information: ‘Reasonable steps’ under Information Privacy Principles 4.1.
+More information on the steps organisations can take to instil good security can be found in the Guidelines chapter for IPP 4.

 - Conducting a privacy impact assessment (PIA).
 A PIA is an important tool that can help organisations evaluate compliance with their privacy obligations, and identify any potential privacy risks and mitigation strategies.
 Further information about PIAs can be found on the Privacy Impact Assessments webpage.